-It's April, which means the mid-year exams are around the corner.
-This brings about a heightened sense of stress and anxiety for your child.
-Managing your child's stress during this period will also allow you to manage yours effectively!
+With the final exams around the corner, it's inevitable for students to feel a heightened sense of stress and anxiety.
+Managing your child's stress level during this period will also allow you to manage yours effectively!
 Here are some tips on how to do so:

 Remember to plan breaks too!
 Studies show that regular breaks help students retain information better and significantly reduces stress.